 Network access with whitelisted IPs for your destination system

-Administrative permissions within Oracle Fusion for configuring extract jobs and managing custom objects.
+Administrative permissions within Oracle Fusion for configuring extract jobs and managing custom objects, creating custom reports.

 Familiarity with Oracle’s Business Intelligence Cloud Connector (BICC) process